-Guide to hiring employees in Malaysia
+Guide to Hiring in Malaysia

-Employment trends and job market analysis in Malaysia
+Employment trends and job market analysis

 Malaysia is a prime location for hiring skilled talent, boasting a pipeline of highly literate, tertiary educated, multilingual talent.
 This is further supported by information in the Global Competitiveness Report 2019 by the World Economic Forum, where Malaysia ranked 6th out of 141 countries in terms of its pay-to-productivity ratio.